Parizval/DeveloperDock/README.md

 ## Basic Defintions

-**Portolio** is a collection of investments held by a person or company.

-**Portfolio Management** is management of various securities and other assets to meet specific investment goals.

-**Portfolio Diversification** is dissemination of investments to limit exposure to risk.
+**Load Balancing** is the process of distributing network traffic across multiple servers.

+**Kubernetes** is an open-source container-orchestration system for automating application deployment, scaling, and management.

+**Load Balancing Strategy** is opting optimal strategy to share  load among the servers.

 ## Objective of the Product
-   The purpose of portfolio diversification is to minimize losses and
+   The purpose of Developer Dock is to help app developers choose appropiate load balancing strategy for their applications.
-    diversify the financial assets of the investor.

 ## Description of Product